yerf123/course-RH/book/duckietown-robotics-development/04_advanced/01_ros_devel/00_intro_ros.md

 ... an open-source, meta-operating system for your robot.
 It provides the services you would expect from an operating system, including hardware abstraction, low-level device control, implementation of commonly-used functionality, message-passing between processes, and package management.
 It also provides tools and libraries for obtaining, building, writing, and running code across multiple computers.
 ```

-You probably have some idea what the above words mean.
+You probably have some idea about what the above words mean.
 However, if this is your first encounter with ROS, you are already overestimating how complicated it is.
-Worry do not.
+Do not worry.

 Putting it in very simple terms, as a roboticist, ROS is what will prevent you from reinventing the wheel at every step.
 It is a framework which helps you manage the code you write for your robot, while providing you with a plethora of tools which will help you along the way.